BL

 SETTING THE STAGE

-• Morgan State men's basketball returns to action Saturday afternoon for a key MEAC matchup against South Carolina State, with tip-off set for 4:30 p.m.
-The Bears enter riding a six-game winning streak after a 79–71 home victory over Maryland Eastern Shore last Saturday.
-SCSU will look to bounce back from an 85–57 road loss at Howard on Feb.
-8 and avenge a 72–67 setback to Morgan State on Jan.
-10 in Baltimore.
+• Morgan State men's basketball returns to action Monday night for a key MEAC matchup against North Carolina Central, with tip-off set for 7 p.m.
+The Bears enter riding a six-game winning streak after a 79–71 home victory over Maryland Eastern Shore on Feb.
+7. NCCU will look to rebound from a 58–56 home loss against Coppin State on Saturday.

 • Senior guard Alfred Worrell Jr. appeared in 32 games as a junior at Southern Mississippi last season, averaging 6.5 points and 1.6 rebounds.
 Now a key piece for the Bears, he enters Saturday's matchup as the team's leading scorer at 17.5 points per game, shooting 40 percent from the field and 38 percent from beyond the arc.
 Worrell heads into the contest fresh off a game-high 24-point performance against Maryland Eastern Shore.